Mizzou Law Clinics, Practicums & Externships

 The Externship offers students an opportunity to develop the skills necessary to bridge the gap between law school and law practice.
 Through the Externship, students prepare for “effective and responsible participation in the legal profession” (ABA Std.
 301) by applying the core concepts learned in law school courses to the challenges presented in the actual, in-office practice of law.

 In the Family Violence Clinic, students represent indigent victims of domestic abuse, working in trial courts on matters such as clemency petitions for victims and drafting and lobbying for legislation affecting abused women, children and families.
 The clinic also conducts interdisciplinary programs with other colleges at the University of Missouri, including a funded research alliance with the School of Journalism and the School of Medicine to examine the response to violence against women in rural Missouri counties.
-The Family Violence Clinic has been led by nurse, lawyer and faculty member Mary Beck since 1993.
+The Family Violence Clinic has been led by a nurse, lawyer and faculty member Mary Beck since 1993.

 In 2007, the University of Missouri System provided funding to launch a joint innocence project with The Midwest Innocence Project, a non-profit organization based in Kansas City, Mo.
 Students work with an experienced lawyer and clinical professor who serves as legal director for the Innocence Project, handling cases of possible innocence from six states with the opportunity to review case transcripts, gather documents and other evidence, search for witnesses and conduct interviews.